dotnet-foundation/projects/readme.md

 The Project Committee manages the day to day requirements of Projects.
 This includes but is not limited to the following:

--Review and evaluate new Project applications
+- Review and evaluate new Project applications

--Monitoring health of existing Projects
+- Monitoring health of existing Projects

--Handling the retirement of Projects
+- Handling the retirement of Projects

--Providing support to Projects.
+- Providing support to Projects.

 ## Organizational Structure